jackwardell/SlackTime/README.md

 * Fast

 ## Install
-* This library uses type hints so is Python 3.5+
+* This library uses f-strings and therefore is 3.6+
 * Simply install using pip
 ```
 pip install slack_time